-Short for Read-Only Memory, ROM is a type of "built-in" memory that is used with computers and other electronic devices.
-As the name indicates, data stored in ROM may only be read; it is either modified with extreme difficulty or not at all.
+Short for Read-Only Memory, ROM is a storage medium that is used with computers and other electronic devices.
+As the name indicates, data stored in ROM may only be read.
+It is either modified with extreme difficulty or not at all.
 ROM is mostly used for firmware updates.
-A simple example of ROM is the cartridge used with video game consoles; which allows one system to run multiple games.
-Another example of ROM is EEPROM, which is a programmable ROM used for the computer BIOS, as shown in the picture.
+A simple example of ROM is the cartridge used with video game consoles, which allows one system to run multiple games.
+Another example of ROM is EEPROM, which is a programmable ROM used for the computer BIOS, as shown in the picture below.